scrabbletank/farhome-rules/rulesdoc.md

 When combat starts every player rolls for initiative.
 By default, you roll 5 normal dice, improving 1 to proficient dice for every point of dexterity you have, with negative dex converting die to bad die.

 You add a flat success/fail modifier depending on the circumstances.
 Surprised creatures start with 3 failures.
 Unarmored creatures get 1 success, light armor gets none, medium armor gets 1 failure, and heavy armoy gets 2 failures.
-These values can be changed by feats or skills, and other die may be added.
+These values can be changed by feats or skills, and other dice may be added.

 ### On your turn

-Each turn your action points are refilled to your AP maximum.
+Each turn your action points are refilled.
 You can spend any amount of AP on your turn, and any unused AP can be used on reactions during the rest of the round.
 You gain no benefit for any unspent AP when your turn comes again.

 #### Attack (5 AP)
 Make a single weapon attack against a target creature.
 The actual damage, range, and effects of an attack depend on the individual weapon.
 Unarmed attacks use Strength and use a wound die to determine if the attack deals damage.